Favero ASSIOMA Review – Longterm Report

 Moving onto other bikes, I will get some use on Cannondale Hollowgram, cranks, ULTEGRA, 105s, various ROTORs and a few flavours of Deore on my MTB for trail rides.

 I have a mixture of round chainrings and elliptical chainrings (ROTOR Q-rings).
-With the earlier bePRO, Favero stated that power could be overestimated by 1-4% but with the ASSIOMA they are now saying 2-4%.
-For a reason, known only to myself, I have one bike set up with a round inner and an elliptical outer chainring so I should be able to do some interesting direct comparisons on one ride from one ring to the next.
+With the earlier bePRO, Favero stated that power could be overestimated by 1-4%, but with the ASSIOMA, they are now saying 2-4%.
+For a reason known only to me, I have one bike set up with a round inner and an elliptical outer chainring, so I should be able to make some interesting direct comparisons on one ride from one ring to the next.
 (Edit: What Favero says about the oval chainrings appears to be true…slight and consistent over-estimation)

 Moving then to some old MTBs, I tend not to do technical rides with them.
 The only serious MTB rides I do tend to be very long trail rides of 5-11 hours (Note: Favero has specifically asked me to point out that the ASSIOMA is not recommended for MTB).
-It’s always good then to collect some power data to add to the higher duration end of my power duration curve.
-I found that the power levels I can put out on my MTB are pretty much the same, probably due to a more upright and comfortable position, however, on those long rides I never seem to be able to get anywhere near the CPs that the CP models say I should.
-Most probably due to the stop-start nature of trail cycling.
+Collecting some power data to add to the higher duration end of my power duration curve is always good.
+I found that the power levels I can put out on my MTB are pretty much the same, probably due to a more upright and comfortable position; however, on those long rides, I never seem to be able to get anywhere near the CPs that the CP models say I should most probably due to the stop-start nature of trail cycling.

 I would just add that I would NEVER risk the ASSIOMAs with a technical MTB ride.
 I would imagine they do not like being whacked by a stone or tree.